olywoolsey/Notes/Semester2/COMP1121-Databases/Relational Model.md

 - a set of attributes that collectively can identify each record in a table
 - can be multiple columns that will always have different values
 - Relations may have multiple super keys
+### Candidate Key
+- Is a super key without any extraneous attributes
+- Each candidate satisfies the properties of minimality and uniqueness
 ### Primary Key
 - A specific type of super key
 - Is based on the minimal attribute set and its stability over time
-### Candidate Key
+### Alternate Keys
-- Is a super key without any extraneous attributes
-- Each candidate satisfies the properties of minimality and uniqueness
+- the other candidate keys that aren't used as the primary key
+- can also be used to reference items in the database
 ### Foreign Key
 - A set of columns in a table that refer to the primary key of another table
 - establishes a relationship between two tables